the-jb/profile/README.md

 # Research Interests

+JB's research focuses on how cognitive principles can advance deep learning toward genuine artificial intelligence.
+Specifically, his research involves:

+- **Deep learning under the *Poverty of the Stimulus*** \
+Unlike humans, who acquire knowledge from only a small amount of experience, today’s large models rely on massive data.
+His research aims to bridge this gap by seeking optimal learning algorithms that enable models to understand the world from limited exposure.

-- **Neural Architectures Aligned with Human Cognition** \
+- **Neural architectures grounded in human cognition** \
-Cognitive systems play a pivotal role in advancing neural architectures for perception, cognition and reasoning.
-His research aims to discover optimal neural architectures by aligning them with cognitive principles.
+To emulate the sophistication of human intelligence, neural architectures should be fundamentally aligned with human cognitive systems.
+His research draws on insights from cognitive science to explore foundational neural architectures that model human thought.

-- **Knowledge Representation in Neural Models** \
+- **Knowledge representation in deep neural models** \
-Despite the vast knowledge stored in deep models, accessing and leveraging this knowledge remains a challenge.
-His research focuses on how knowledge can be represented, accessed, and modified within neural models.
+Despite the vast knowledge encoded in deep models, accessing and leveraging such knowledge remains a challenge.
+His research investigates how knowledge can be represented, accessed, and modified within deep neural models.

-- **Deep Learning under the Poverty of the Stimulus** \
-Large language models achieve language comprehension through vast amounts of data, while humans acquire language from only a small amount of experience.
-His research investigates mechanisms within deep learning that support generalization from limited linguistic exposure.

 ---